HackerHansen/1v1.YEET-v2/README.md

 ### Manual Mode Instructions:

 Someone made a video on how to do manual mode.
 It's at https://www.youtube.com/watch?v=2nDErISetRc

+**If you are using manual mode, you need to make sure that 1v1.lol is the only tab open!*

 1.)
 If you are using a browser other than Firefox or prefer manual mode, go to Task Manager and press the "details" tab.